 The Development Coach Course is offered for those who wish to act as a club coach.
 Candidates must be over 18, a member of ANZ, and have been involved in archery for at least two years.
 The course will enable candidates to lead club beginner courses, as well as work with club members to support their development and growth from their first lesson to major tournament level.

-To remain recognised as an ANZ Development Coach, coaches must remain members of ANZ in good standing.
+To remain recognised as an ANZ Development Coach, coaches must remain members of ANZ in good standing (as a full, postal, social or admin member).

 Other Archery New Zealand Courses